Trodelvy® (sacituzumab govitecan-hziy)

 • the first time that you get diarrhea during treatment with TRODELVY

-• if you have black or bloody stools
+• if you develop black or bloody stools

-• if you have symptoms of losing too much body fluid and body salts, such as lightheadedness, dizziness or faintness
+• if you develop symptoms of losing too much body fluid and body salts, such as lightheadedness, dizziness or faintness

-• if you are unable to take fluids by mouth due to nausea or vomiting
+• if you cannot take fluids by mouth due to nausea or vomiting

-• if you are not able to get your diarrhea under control within 24 hours
+• if you cannot get your diarrhea under control within 24 hours

 What is important for me to know about allergic and infusion-related reactions?